tsipkens/atems/README.md

 ## 2.2 analyze_binary

 All of the above methods produce a common output: a binary image.
-The `agg.analyze_binary` function is now used to convert these binaries to aggregate characteristics, such as area in pixels, radius of gyration, area-equivalent diameter, aspect ratio, among other quantities.
+The `agg.analyze_binary(...)` function is now used to convert these binaries to aggregate characteristics, such as area in pixels, radius of gyration, area-equivalent diameter, aspect ratio, among other quantities.
 The function itself takes a binary image, the original image, and the pixel size as inputs, as follows.

 ```Matlab
 Aggs = agg.analyze_binary(imgs_binary, imgs, pixsize, fname);